chandus134/angular_2-typescript/README.md

-#  Angular 2 (with typescript) app which supports CURD operations.
+#  Angular 2 (with typescript) app which supports CRUD operations.